magosil86/getmstatistic/vignettes/getmstatistic-tutorial.md

 * Statistical heterogeneity can be described as consistent study effect-size differences among participating studies in a meta-analysis, across the array of genetic variants examined.

-* The getmstatistic function computes M statistics to quantitatively describe systematic heterogeneity in meta-analysis.
+* The getmstatistic function `?getmstatistic` computes M statistics to quantitatively describe systematic heterogeneity in meta-analysis.

 * M statistics are useful for identifying outlier studies which show null effects or consistently show stronger/weaker effects than average.